davechurchill/StarcraftAITournamentManager/README.md

 ### Download & Compile

-Download or clone the repository to any directory on your server machine that does not contain spaces (I am a lazy programmer).
+Download or clone the repository to any directory on your server machine that does not contain spaces.
 You will find the following directory structure:

     TournamentManager/
         client/                           Client Directory